Noamshabat1/HUJI-Hackathon-2025/README.md

 # MedAssist AI

-> AI that sees around the corner—anticipating discharge roadblocks, empowering teams with instant, lifesaving insights
+> AI that sees around the corner—anticipating discharge roadblocks, empowering teams with instant, lifesaving insights.Harnessing real-time data streams and predictive modeling, MedAssist AI transforms hectic discharge workflows into seamless, patient-centered journeys—ensuring no critical detail is missed and every decision is driven by actionable intelligence.

 ---